pydio/pydio-doc-admin-guide/3_identity_management/1_managing_users.md

 [:image:3_identity_management/create_user.png]

 - **User Login**: this can **not** be changed afterwards.
 - **User Password**: put the password of the user, you have to type it twice to ensure its validity.
 Make sure to always use strong passwords.
-Note that the plugin that performs password strenght check is fully customisable in Cells ED.
+Note that the plugin that performs password strength check is fully customizable in Cells ED.

-When editing an existing user, you have acces to following information:
+When editing an existing user, you have access to following information:

 - **User Profile**: this global category provides high-level set of permissions to the user.
-It can be used in cunjonction with roles.
+It can be used in conjunction with roles.
 Possible values are:
   - _standard_: the most common profile
   - _shared_: a restricted profile applied automatically to external users created by standard users
   - _admin_: a super user with access to the Cells Console and most of the internal resources